Background Tasks API

 will accumulate log entries until the next time updateDisplay()

-is called because the DOM for the changes.
+is called, once the DOM is ready for the changes.

 Running tasks